 Nestled between the Duomo and the River Arno, Piazza Della Signoria is a truly special sight.
 Since the 14th century, this l-shaped square has been the center of political life in Florence, and it was the setting of many important events the public burning of Girolamo Savonarola, who was denounced by the Inquisition as a heretic (a round marble plaque on the piazza shows the location where he was burned).

-Signoria Square is home to a variety of ancient-old constructions that resent an iconic narration of Florence’s rich history.
+Signoria Square houses a variety of ancient-old constructions that resent an iconic narration of Florence’s long history.
 In fact, the piazza is almost an open-air museum home to a wealth of palaces, museums, and whimsical statues.

 Now a vibrant meeting place for locals and tourists alike, the square plays host to some of Florence’s most famous attractions.
 There’s the Signoria Palace, designed by Arnolfo di Cambio in 1298, and the precious Uffizi Gallery, home to masterpieces by Botticelli, Giotto, Cimabue, and Michelangelo.
 Not to mention the striking Neptune Fountain, entirely sculpted from white Carrara marble and bronze.